The

 Tenere and XT1200Z

-Super Tenere, Yamaha may just have the three
+Super Tenere, Yamaha may just have

-of services (10 000km) less if you work her hard –
+and frequency of services (10 000km) less if you work

-the Yamaha XT660R
+her hard – the Yamaha XT660R

 will surprise any one who takes her out for a ride, and